 Daniel Ang is Director of Pastoral Planning for the Catholic Diocese of Parramatta in the western suburbs of Sydney, Australia.
 He teaches ecclesiology, ministry and ecumenism at the Parramatta Institute for Mission and holds a Bachelor of Arts/Commerce from the University of Sydney and a Master of Divinity from the Sydney College of Divinity (SCD), undertaken at the Catholic Institute of Sydney.

-With Archbishop-elect Anthony Fisher OP, he was co-author and coordinator of the Parramatta Pastoral Plan, Faith in Our Future (launched in 2014 and available here in PDF) for the Diocese of Parramatta.
-The Pastoral Plan offers a theological vision for the Diocese, a range of practical actions for parishes to grow and share their faith, and numerous initiatives by diocesan agencies to support our communities realise a vision of mature and missionary discipleship.
+With Archbishop Anthony Fisher OP, he was co-author and coordinator of the Pastoral Plan, Faith in Our Future (launched in 2014 and available here in PDF) for the Diocese of Parramatta.
+The Pastoral Plan offers a theological vision for the Church in Western Sydney, a range of practical actions for parishes to grow and share their faith, and numerous initiatives by diocesan agencies to support our communities realise a vision of mature and missionary discipleship.

 Daniel is an executive member of the National Pastoral Planners Network (2013- ), a professional planning body that promotes and advocates a culture of planning within the Catholic Church in Oceania, and serves as communications contact for the network.
 He is also a member of the recently formed ACBC Evangelisation Network established by the National Office for Evangelisation.

 He has extensive experience within the Catholic Church in the context of parish, diocesan and religious life, with a focus on strategic planning and faith education in communities of faith.